 If you’ve used treadmills, the rhythmic beat of music might feel like a natural running partner.
 Out on the roads, though, it's a different story.

-Avoiding headphones helps with two key aspects of your running.
-First, it will keep you safe: you’ll be able to give your full concentration to the sounds around you, including potential traffic hazards.
+Without headphones you’ll be able to give your full concentration to the sounds around you, including potential traffic hazards.
+If you prefer to run to music or listen to a podcast, stay vigilant and avoid any noise canceling settings.

-You’ll also be clear to focus on the rhythm of your breathing and your pulse.
+Running to your own rhythm can help you focus on key aspects like your breathing and your pulse.
 Starting to understand your heart rate zones will take a bit of time.
 But it’s key to unlocking aerobic zone training (where you maximize your ability to burn fat) and anaerobic zone training (where you rely on your glycogen reserves).

 Mix it up – but not too much